All right, our two Sean Hannity show, 800-941-Sean.

 Most likely not.

-You see, this is where if you made the decision, for example, I'll talk to some students, they want to go to medical school, or they want to go to law school, or they they want to get into business school or a master's program or whatever it happens to be.
+They want to go to medical school or they want to go to law school or they want to get into business school or a master's program or whatever it happens to be.

 It's a class that's required.

-You know, just regurgitate back like a good little Marxist, whatever it is they're they're putting in your head.
+You know, just regurgitate back like a good little Marxist, whatever it is they're putting in your head.

-Well, just know that it's all BS and they've got an agenda and you just need to get your grade and move on with your life, right?
+But just know that it's all BS and they've got an agenda and you just need to get your grade and move on with your life, right?

 There's no shame in that to me.